localstack/docs/content/en/getting-started/help-and-support/index.md

 The support team is available to help you with:

-- Troubleshooting LocalStack issues
+- LocalStack issues troubleshooting
-- Answering questions about LocalStack features and functionality
+- Questions about features and functionality
-- Providing guidance on how to use LocalStack
+- Help integrating LocalStack with your application
-- Providing guidance on how to integrate LocalStack with your application
+- Guidance on using LocalStack

 However, support does not include: